-The score in this area has improved, but it is seen as a problem by patients particularly in a large practice like Tanfield View.
-Over the last eighteen months we have seen the retirement of two senior partners.
-A third partner has been on long term sickleave, and is now about to retire also.
-A further GP partner has left the practice and another has been on maternity leave, and is not returning.
-This has of course caused problems for patient access to a GP, and particularly a practitioner of choice.
-Due to a recruitment problem the practice has been working with two full time and two part time GPs.
-This means that we have been employing a lot of locum doctors, which has an impact on continuity of care, and in seeing a doctor of choice.
+The score in this area has also improved, but it is seen as a problem by patients particularly in a large practice like Tanfield View.
+Over the last two years we have seen the retirement of three senior partners.
+Due to a recruitment problem in 2013/14 the practice was working with two full time and two part time GPs.
+This meant that we had to employ a lot of locum doctors, which had an impact on continuity of care, and in seeing a doctor of choice.